YanisChrys/simulations/README.md

 ```

-## Genomes to be used for assmeblies can be downloaded from [here](https://genomeark.github.io/vgp-curated-assembly/)
+## Genomes to be used for asseblies can be downloaded from [here](https://genomeark.github.io/vgp-curated-assembly/)